Thanks for downloading!

 Successful tests in PETG and PLA, where PLA is substantially stiffer, but both will do the job.

-Splitting stacked parts with a blade should be very easy (tested in PETG and PLA).
+Splitting stacked parts with a turn of a flat screwdriver should be very easy (tested in PETG and PLA).
 If not, reduce Flow and/or Print Temperature.
 Please be careful, don't hurt yourself.

 If you have a 0.4mm Nozzle, it will print in about 30 minutes.
 If you have a 0.5mm nozzle, consider tricking your slicer into thinking it would be 0.6mm.
 It should work just fine.